asujaykk/Self-Driving-car/README.md

              python3 model_train.py --train_csv_file 'path to training driving_log.csv file' --test_csv_file   'path to test driving_log.csv file' --batch_size 32 --epochs 50  1>train.log 2>&1

-      The above execution will create 4 different models (they are trained with diffrenet learning rates) under the folder 'models'.
-Please check 'train.log' to see the progress of training.
+      The above execution will create 4 different models (they are trained with diffrenet learning rates) under the folder 'autopilot_project/Self-Driving-car/models'.
+Please check 'autopilot_project/Self-Driving-car/train.log' to see the progress of training.
 After successsfull execution please revisit the log and check which model has minimum  'loss' and 'val_loss', and choose that model as final one.

       Note: If you have resource constraints then please reduce batchsize to 8 or 16 to avoid 'OOM' error.